7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

 We plugged the Xotic RC Booster Classic into our Twin Reverb amp while using our Strat and got 20 dB of transparent boost with the Gain set low.
 One of our favorite features on this pedal is the adjustable ±15 dB two-band EQ, which makes it stand out from other boosters.
 By using the dedicated treble and bass knobs, we were able to fine-tune our sound depending on the use and context.

 The Xotic RC Booster Classic also got the job done when we used to send our amp into rich overdrive.
-Besides, this booster also paired up well with just about any pedal we combined it with, making it a good choice for players of any style.
+Besides, it also paired up well with just about any pedal we combined it with, making it a good choice for players of any style.

 Verdict: The Xotic RC Booster Classic 20th Anniversary Pedal is a limited-production pedal that celebrates an iconic booster.
 With its original black-and-white design, two-band EQ, Volume, and Gain knobs, this pedal gives you a transparent boost and is a versatile choice for all types of guitarists.